Subchapter B. DAMS AND RESERVOIRS

 § 105.135.
 Dam hazard emergencies.

-(c) If a dam hazard emergency exists, the Department and the permittee or owner of the dam shall immediately notify appropriate emergency management officials of the existence of the hazard and request the authorities to initiate appropriate action to assure protection of life and property; and the permittee or owner shall immediately take the steps as are necessary to prevent dam failure or loss of life or property, including, but not limited to, the following:
+(c) If a dam hazard emergency exists, the permittee or owner of the dam shall immediately notify appropriate emergency management officials identified in the emergency action plan required under § § 105.63 and 105.134 of the existence of the hazard and request the authorities to initiate appropriate action to assure protection of life and property; and the permittee or owner shall immediately take actions as authorized by the Department necessary to prevent dam failure or loss of life or property.

-(d) The Department, upon determining that a dam hazard emergency exists, will notify the owner immediately to take steps the Department determines are necessary to prevent dam failure or loss of life or property.
+(d) The Department, upon determining that a dam hazard emergency exists, will notify the owner immediately to take actions the Department determines are necessary to prevent dam failure or loss of life or property.

 Source

 The provisions of this § 105.135 adopted September 26, 1980, effective September 27, 1980, 10 Pa.B.
-3843.
+3843; amended January 7, 2011, effective January 8, 2011, 41 Pa.B.
+219. Immediately preceding text appears at serial pages (207731) to (207732).

 Cross References

 This section cited in 25 Pa.
+Code § 105.63 (relating to emergency procedures); and 25 Pa.
 Code § 105.136 (relating to unsafe dams).

 § 105.136.
 Unsafe dams.